abdulmuhaymen/rumi-transformer/README.md

 # 🕊️ Rumi LLM – A Transformer-Based Language Model for Poetic Generation

 **Rumi LLM** is a custom Transformer-based language model trained exclusively on the poetic works of Jalāl ad-Dīn Muhammad Rūmī.
 This project is built entirely from scratch using PyTorch and features a fully handcrafted tokenizer and sequence modeling architecture.
-The goal is to see how deep learning can copy the style and rhythm of old Persian poetry with a mystical feel.
+The goal is to explore how deep learning can emulate the mystic tone and rhythm of classical Persian poetry.

 ---

 ## 📌 Features